CONTEST INFORMATION (posted 2/19/25)

 Entry fees for district contest are as such: solo - $10.00, small ensemble (2-6 members) - $18.00, medium ensemble (7-12 members) - $36.00, and larger ensemble (13-18) - $54.00.
 The cost for each ensemble will be divided evenly between each member per ensemble.
 A break-down of cost per student is listed below.
 Costs are rounded to the nearest nickel.

-Entry fees are due on Tuesday, January 17th (the same day as accompanist information is due).
+Entry fees are due on Tuesday, January 14th (the same day as accompanist information is due).
 Students (solo or ensemble) who do not pay on time may not be entered for the contest.
-A list of fees due (as of 1/18/24) for each student is available HERE.
+A list of entries is available for viewing HERE.
+A list of fees due for each student is listed HERE.

 Solos - $10.00 per student, per entry